aburayyanjeffry/kubix-cli/README.md

 2. kmenu

 kmenu is tool to select the available namespaces in the cluster.
 A prerequisite for kmenu is kube config file which can be obtained by using klogin or pks get-kubeconfig.
-After the prerequisite is me you can simply issue the command kmenu and all avilable namespaces will be shown with a number.
-Select the number to go to the desired namespace
+After the prerequisite is met you can simply issue the command kmenu and all avilable namespaces will be shown with a number.
+Select the number to go to the desired namespace.
+At the back, this will call kubectl config set-context